 For centuries, Japan has long held its presence as a regional power in the world, with only the US and China bearing larger economies than it does today.

-In 1997, Japan hosted the third formal meeting of the United Nations Framework Convention on Climate Change (UNFCCC) in Kyoto, and helped broker the adoption of the Kyoto Protocol – a treaty aimed to manage and reduce carbon dioxide emissions and other greenhouse gases that has consistently been referred to in climate change conferences.
+In 1997, Japan hosted the third formal meeting of the United Nations Framework Convention on Climate Change (UNFCCC) in Kyoto and helped broker the adoption of the Kyoto Protocol – a treaty aimed to manage and reduce carbon dioxide emissions and other greenhouse gases that have consistently been referred to in climate change conferences.

 In his first policy address to parliament since taking office, the (now former) Japanese Prime Minister Yoshihide Suga pledged to cut carbon greenhouse gas emissions to net zero by 2050.

 Therefore, it’s unsurprising that this developed country is expected to take the lead on tackling climate change.

 Japan’s geographical position in the Pacific makes them especially susceptible to the consequences of climate change.
 The threat of rising sea levels, intense typhoons, coastal erosion, and summer droughts pose a daunting threat on this East Asia superpower.

 Ecological changes are taking place on a daily basis.
 In 2015, Japan’s Central Environment Council released a report on the assessment of the impacts of climate change.
 They found a variety of detrimental impacts occurring, such as the decline in the quality of rice, and severe rainfall creating an environment for disastrous flooding.